Nights you don't want to miss

 STARRING

-VANITY FARE.
-Formed in 1966 (often misspelled Vanity Fair, due to the similarity of the novel and magazine title) are a British pop/rock group famously known for such hits as, I Live For The Sun, Early In The Morning and the worldwide classic Hitchin A Ride which scored the band a number one on the Billboard 100 in the USA.
+VANITY FARE, formed in 1966, are a British pop/rock group famously known for such hits as, I Live For The Sun, Early In The Morning and the worldwide classic, “Hitchin A Ride” which scored the band a number one on the Billboard 100 in the USA.
 The harmonies of Vanity Fare a renowned throughout the sixties scene which makes them one of the best vocal groups still touring today.

-Step back in time to when pop music was at its very best.
+Step back in time to when pop music was at its very best!

 Princess Theatre, Torquay